Egg Freezing - Extending Fertility Potential

 Egg Freezing by Vitrification

 By applying the new advances in cryopreservation, many groups, including our own, have realized a sharp increase in survival rates of the eggs once thawed (over 80%) and subsequent fertilization rates (as high as 80%).
 Pregnancy rates are also reassuring.
 Now, women interested in freezing their eggs can gain insurance to secure her fertility potential for future use when circumstances and timing are right for her.

 Shady Grove Fertility has been successful in egg freezing by vitrification using donor eggs, for patients undergoing IVF fertility therapy, for eggs from women about to undergo cancer or other medical therapies that might compromise their fertility.
 Based on the pregnancy success rates of vitrification used for these treatment options, Shady Grove Fertility now offers the egg freezing option for women who desire to preserve their fertility for the future.

-- For more information, please call 877-411-9292 to talk to an Egg Freezing Patient Liaison or submit an inquiry form to us online.
+- To talk with someone about the egg freezing process at Shady Grove Fertility, or to answer any questions you may have, please call 877-411-9292 to talk to an Egg Freezing Patient Liaison or submit an inquiry form online.